-The Arts Education Data Project is a report by the Arizona Department of Education and the Arizona Commission on the Arts which offers new insights into arts instruction access and participation rates in Arizona schools.
-Quadrant Research prepared the report which features analysis of all available school enrollment data self-reported through the Arizona Department of Education’s SLDS system by schools across the state, both traditional public schools and charter, grades pre-K through 12 for the 2013-2014, 2014-2015, and 2015-2016 school years.
-Among the findings: as of 2016 only 65% of K-8 students had access to both music and art instruction.
+The Arts Education Data Project is a report by the Arizona Department of Education, Arizona Citizens for the Arts, and the Arizona Commission on the Arts which offers insights into arts course access and participation rates in Arizona schools.
+Quadrant Research prepared the report which features analysis of all available school enrollment data self-reported through the Arizona Department of Education’s AZEDS system by schools across the state, both traditional public schools and charter, grades K through 12.
+Visit the Art Education Data Explorer Project.

 ADE has partnered with Arizona Commission on the Arts (ACA), and together, ADE and ACA will tour the state to engage stakeholders within their own communities.
 These meetings are free and open to the public.
 We encourage teachers, teaching artists, community arts organizations, administrators, parents, and policymakers to attend an event in YOUR area!
 Data collected through this community will be reviewed by our RTAC Leadership Team, and communicated to education and state leaders.

 For more information about this advocacy group and joining A3C, contact [email protected] or call (602) 542-5179.